Giskard-AI/giskard-hub/script-docs/start/comparison.rst

 Open Source vs Giskard Hub
 ==========================

-This guide helps you understand the differences between Giskard Open Source and Giskard Hub, and when to consider upgrading to an enterprise subscription.
+**The Giskard Hub is an enterprise platform for LLM agent testing with team collaboration and continuous red teaming.** This guide helps you understand the differences between the Giskard Hub and the Giskard Open Source, and when to consider upgrading to an enterprise subscription.

 Feature Comparison
 ------------------